 - ½ teaspoon pure vanilla extract

-- Stir ¼ cup Salted Caramel (see below for ingredients) into the Sweet Cream Syrup until combined.
+- Stir ¼ cup Salted Caramel see below for ingredients for Salted Caramel Syrup , add to vanilla syrup mixture until combined

 - ½ cup sugar

 - 2 tablespoons pure vanilla extract

 - ½ cup heavy whipping cream whipping cream